 Make sure to check out the "Tutorial"

-You need the latest NX Player (4.0.255 or later), please refer to the Tested Player Page for downloading instructions.
+You need the latest NX Player (5.0.63 or later), please refer to the Tested Player Page for downloading instructions.
 If you are getting errors like "Can't start the CUPS server", you will need to upgrade your local NX Player.

-To change the font size inside your terminal (Konsole Application): In the menu of Konsole Application, choose "Settings"->"Manage Profiles", then click "Edit Profile...", now you can change the font size in the "Appearance" tab, after changing, click "OK" until you are back to the terminal.
-Now Every new terminal window you open will have the new font size.
+To change the font size inside your terminal: In the menu of Konsole Application, choose "Settings"->"Manage Profiles", then click "Edit Profile...", now you can change the font size in the "Appearance" tab, after changing, click "OK" until you are back to the terminal.
+Now every new terminal window you open will have the new font size.

 To change the font size of your menu bars/window titles: Right click on an empty desktop then choose "Konsole", inside the Konsole, type "kcmshell4 fonts".
 Then you have a dialog box to change your font size.

-With the latest NX Player (4.0.181 or later), the most effecient way is to enable "Remote Resize" in the NX menu.
-To do so:
+With the latest NX Player (5.0.63 or later), the most efficient way is to enable "Remote Resize" in the NX menu:

 This is due to a problem with font server.
 Please use the following command instead:

 Keypairs and NX